 well-intended behavior which may include over-giving, stepping on another’s space to choose and be responsible for their own behavior, and forcing us to put the focus back on ourselves (ugh.)

 There have been situations where, and truth be told, sometimes long after the fact, I needed to examine and understand what is stimulating my response, to better understand how I got caught in the http://sgfumc.org/morepota ‘to versus for’ web.

 I can proudly say I am pretty good at going through this process rapidly and avoiding many pitfalls, though I inevitably provide for myself continued learning opportunities when it comes to:

-boundaries, obstacles, caring and communication – the elements behind the power clause ‘to versus for.’
+boundaries, obstacles, caring and communication – the elements behind the power clause where can i buy real accutane online ‘to versus for.’

 I’m moved to share some thoughts on these powerful words, in other posts I’ll share some of my favorite techniques new and old, to work through the ‘to versus for’ process.

 Most tricky is the process for parents, who have to grapple between overdoing or overindulging, versus acknowledging your child’s needs and meeting them.
 This is the ultimate ‘to versus for’ decision tree, and it includes the age of the child, safety issues, and more then I can touch upon in this blog post.
 Suffice it to say, that incorporating into your decision tree the value of your child knowing that ‘failure’ means they got into the game and tried, that we all learn from difficult decisions, and self-examination of one’s own set of boundaries with no abuse issues (or not) are all key power criteria in determining your responsibility to your child versus for your child.
 (Extreme or life consequential situations aside.)